-Bryant death draws tributes from Asian fans, politicians
+Bryant’s death draws tributes from Asian fans, politicians

 “We have always felt a closeness to him,” he said.
 “It is so sad.
 And we offer our deepest condolences.”

-Associated Press reporters Yuri Kageyama in Tokyo and Kiko Rosario in Bangkok, Thailand contributed to this report.
+Associated Press journalists Yuri Kageyama in Tokyo and Kiko Rosario in Bangkok contributed to this report.

-Note: This story has been corrected to show that the name of the national broadcaster is CCTV, not CCTC.